-Q: Who is the best person to contact to get set up as a service provider?
+Q: Who is the best person to contact to get set up as a CS provider?

-Q: Can we refer to all Community Supports services through findhelp?
+Q: Can we refer to all CS services through findhelp?

-A. Our Health Plan opted into specific CS services on January 1, 2022.
+A: Our Plan opted into providing all 14 CS services on January 1, 2022.
 We are phasing in additional services every six months, which may vary by county.

 Q: We already signed up through CHWP to provide support services.
 How do we get linked to findhelp to track referrals?

-A. If you have finalized your contract, please contact findhelp directly and they can help you set up.
-If your contract has not been finalized yet, please be patient and wait until that has happened before contacting findhelp.
+A: If you have finalized your contract, please contact Systems of Care to be connected directly to and set up with findhelp.
+If your contract has not been finalized yet, please be patient and wait until that has happened before contacting the Plan.

 Q: What will be the data requirement as a care manager referring to ECM in the system?